arpitmathur89/Mini-Twitter/challenge/ReadMe.txt

-# Mini-Twitter
-Backend for a mini messaging service, inspired by Twitter

 Mini Twitter REST endpoints.

-#### For basic HTTP authentication,
+For basic HTTP authentication,
 Username :  id from people table
 Password :  handle from user table
 Example : Username :  1  , Password : batman

 1. An endpoint to read the message list for the current user (as identified by their HTTP Basic authentication credentials).
 Include messages they have sent and messages sent by users they follow.
-Support a ‚Äúsearch=‚Äù parameter that can be used to further filter messages based on keyword.
+Support a ìsearch=î parameter that can be used to further filter messages based on keyword.

 Request Method : GET
 http://localhost:8080/messages